Explore the Maze and Island in the Sky

 Visitors looking for a more remote adventure will be happy to visit the Maze, which is the least accessible area of the park.
 The few established trails here are primitive, and it is suggested hikers bring a topographic map (canyons can be hard to tell apart).
 Many of the hiking trails are for experienced hikers and require rope and technical maneuvering to traverse the steep rock.
 Considered the backcountry, permits are required for all overnight stays here.

 Rafting through the waters of Cataract Canyon can be quite exhilarating.
 There are 14 miles of rapids, some of which are Class V, which are recommended only for experienced rafters.
 Anyone interested in boating must first obtain a river permit.

 Visiting Canyonlands National Park

-Canyonlands park is open year round, and each district of the park has its own visitor center and hours.
-The districts are Island in the Sky, the Maze and the Needles.
-Entrance to the park is $5 per person or $10 per vehicle.
-All campsites are first-come first-serve and range in price from $10 to $15 a night.
+Canyonlands park is open year-round, and each district of the park has its own visitor center and hours.
+The districts are Island in the Sky, the Maze, and the Needles.
+The entrance to the park is $5 per person or $10 per vehicle.
+All campsites are first-come-first-serve and range in price from $10 to $15 a night.

 Wildlife in Canyonlands National Park

 While the park may seem quiet and lifeless, that is definitely not the case.
 The desert is booming with wildlife, just mostly at night.
 Because of the climate and lack of water, smaller, rather than larger, mammals are more common.
 Fifty species of mammals are believed to live in the park.
 Visitors commonly sight many desert cottontails, kangaroo rats, and mule deer.
 Even more commonly sighted are the park’s 273 species of birds.
 Some of the more common birds include juncos, white-crowned sparrows, and ravens.

 The Canyonlands is considered to be one of the major habitats of the Mexican spotted owl, which was federally listed as a threatened species in 1993.
 Canyonlands researchers recently spent two years taking inventory of the species.